raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 - A vector part along $e_2$: $(s_1 y_2 + y_1 s_2) e_2$,
 - A bivector part: $(x_1 y_2 - y_1 x_2) e_1 e_2$.

-The scalar part is just the result of the dot product, the rest of the wedge product.
+The scalar part is the result of the dot product, the rest of the wedge product.
 For more examples of the geometric product please refer to Brandstetter et al., 2023.

 **Equivariance of the Dot Product:**